 2. Samwell Tarly, Latrine Duty, and Nasty Crawl Spaces

 At the end of season six, trusted steward of the Night’s Watch, Samwell Tarly’s (whose hopes and dreams prior to the Night’s Watch included going to the Citadel to become a Maester) dreams come true, sort of.
 Queue season seven – as Samwell is sent to the Citadel to study to replace Maester Aemon, part of his duties to become a Maester include toilet duty.
 Season seven episode one shows a montage of Samwell breathing in the unpleasant odors of latrine duty.
 While crawl spaces don’t include toilets, the smells from a rotten, mold-infested, rodent-ridden crawl space aren’t too far off – and that air circulates throughout the first floor of your home.
-A nasty crawl space is 100% preventable and help is a free crawl space inspection away – you can sign up for one here.
+A nasty crawl space is 100% preventable and help is a free crawl space inspection away.

 3. Fire-Breathing Dragons, Heat, Humidity, and Destruction (#summeriscoming)